-The following extract from the EirGrid Evidence Based Environmental Studies Study 8: Noise - Literature review and evidence-based field study on the noise effects of high voltage transmission development (May 2016) states the following in relation to noise impacts associated with 110kVA substation installations:
+The following extract from the EirGrid Evidence Based Environmental Studies Study 8: Noise - Literature review and evidence-based field study on the noise effects of high voltage transmission development (May 2016) states the following in relation to noise impacts associated with 110 kV substation installations:

-"The survey on the 110kV substation at Dunfirth indicated that measured noise levels (L{Aeq}) were less than 40dB(A) at 5m from each of the boundaries of the substation.
+"The survey on the 110 kV substation at Dunfirth indicated that measured noise levels (L{Aeq}) were less than 40dB(A) at 5m from each of the boundaries of the substation.
 This is below the WHO night-time free-field threshold limit of 42dB for preventing effects on sleep and well below the WHO daytime threshold limits for serious and moderate annoyance in outdoor living areas (i.e. 55dB and 50dB respectively).
 Spectral analysis of the data recorded at this site demonstrated that there were no distinct tonal elements to the recorded noise level.
-To avoid any noise impacts from 110kV substations at sensitive receptors, it is recommended that a minimum distance of 5m is maintained between 110kV substations and the land boundary of any noise sensitive property."
+To avoid any noise impacts from 110 kV substations at sensitive receptors, it is recommended that a minimum distance of 5m is maintained between 110 kV substations and the land boundary of any noise sensitive property."

-The substation installation will have comparable noise emissions to the 110kV unit discussed above and considering the distance between the substation and the nearest noise sensitive location (i.e. 570m from location H238) the noise from the operation of the proposed substation is not significant and any noise emissions from the substation will be inaudible at the nearest NSL.
+The substation installation will have comparable noise emissions to the 110 kV unit discussed above and considering the distance between the substation and the nearest noise sensitive location (i.e. 540m from location H137) the noise from the operation of the proposed substation is not significant and any noise emissions from the substation will be inaudible at the nearest NSL.

-It is therefore concluded that noise emissions from the operation of the substation will be negligible, the noise from the substation will be inaudible at the nearest NSL and will have no impact on the operation noise emissions from the Proposed Development.
+It is therefore concluded that noise emissions from the operation of the substation will be negligible and will have no impact on the operation noise emissions from the Proposed Development.